marcomontalbano/cv/README.md

 ### Hosting

-If you like this approch you can host your own curriculum.
+If you like this approch you can host your own cv.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/marcomontalbano/video-to-markdown)